Fraud Discovery Institute

 From Wikipedia - Reading time: 2 min

-The Fraud Discovery Institute was an investigative unit that sought to assist in the prosecution of perpetrators of corporate fraud.
-After the Institute had researched an alleged white-collar crime, it would give a report to the FBI, which could then find and arrest the criminals.[1]
+Fraud Discovery Institute was the name of an American short selling investment firm run by conman Barry Minkow.
+It presented itself as seeking to assist in the prosecution of perpetrators of corporate fraud.
+After FDI had researched an alleged white-collar crime and taken a short position in the company's stock, it would give a report to the FBI, which could then find and arrest the criminals.[1]

 References